Theodosian dynasty: First generation emperor: Theodosius the Great

 According to Zosimus, Theodosius then campaigned against marauding barbarian bandits in Macedonia in autumn 391.
 Eventually, he came to Constantinople, where according to Socrates Scholasticus's Historia Ecclesiastica he held an adventus, entering the city on 10 November 391.

 On 15 May 392, Valentinian II died at Vienna in Gaul (Vienne), either by suicide or as part of a plot by Arbogast.
 He was deified with the Divae Memoriae Valentinianus.
 Theodosius was then sole adult emperor, reigning with his son Arcadius.
 On 22 August at the behest of the magister militum Arbogast, a magister scrinii and vir clarissimus, Eugenius, was acclaimed augustus at Lugdunum (Lyon).
 On 8 November 392, all cult worship of the gods was forbidden by Theodosius.

 According to Polemius Silvius, Theodosius raised his second son Honorius to augustus on 23 January 393.
 393 was the year of Theodosius's third consulship.
 On 29 September 393, Theodosius issued a decree for the protection of Jews.
 According to Zosimus, at the end of April 394, Theodosius's wife Galla died.
 On 1 August, a colossal statue of Theodosius was dedicated in Constantinople's Forum of Theodosius, an event recorded in the Chronicon Paschale.
 According to Socrates Scholasticus, Theodosius defeated Eugenius at the Battle of the Frigidus on 6 September 394 and on 8 September, Arbogast killed himself.
 According to Socrates, on 1 January 395, Honorius arrived in Mediolanum and a victory celebration was held there.

 According to the Consularia Constantinopolitana, Theodosius died in Mediolanum on 17 January 395.
 His funeral was held there on 25 February, and his body transferred to Constantinople, where according to the Chronicon Paschale he was buried on 8 November 395 in the Church of the Holy Apostles.
 He was deified Divus Theodosius.

 Second generation emperors: Arcadius and Honorius

 The two surviving sons of Theodosius ruled the eastern and western halves of the empire after their father died.
-Theodosius's second wife by Galla, the daughter of Valentinian the Great by his second wife Justina, was Galla Placidia, born in 392 or 393.
+Theodosius's second wife Galla, the daughter of Valentinian the Great by his second wife Justina, was Galla Placidia, born in 392 or 393.
 Galla Placidia's brother Gratian, the son of Galla and Theodosius, died in 394.
 Another son, John (Ioannes), may have been born in 394.
 Galla Placidia married Athaulf, the King of the Visigoths in 414; he soon died and she married the patricius Constantius (later Constantius III) in 417.
 Their children were Justa Grata Honoria and Valentinian III.
 Constantius III was elevated to augustus in 421 by Honorius, who had no issue, and Galla Placidia was made augusta; Constantius died the same year and Galla Placidia fled to Constantinople.